Hello fellow readers, If I may share a story about Mettler’s Woods located in Somerset, NJ.

 One of the stipulations of the donation to Rutgers was the forest was to remain unmanaged.
 Let nature run its course.
 Let trees lay where they fall.
 The article mentions fallen trees leave gaps in the earth that serve as vernal pools providing critical habitat for amphibians – which makes me less sad over the dozen trees that tumbled in our woods, leaving massive roots thrice my height.
 It’s a natural process for trees to fall and decay, and they fertilize and prepare the soil for more trees to sprout in the newfound opening of light.
 Nature has a cycle, just as we do, just as the seasons of time.
 With endings come new beginnings and the hope for new life.
 So long nor’ easters.
 Happy Easter to all!

 Free tours of Hutchinson Memorial Forest are scheduled year-round on Sundays.
 Visit www.hmf.rutgers.edu to learn more.

-One of the native wildflowers to remain in Mettler’s Woods, and one of the first to show in spring, are spring beauties (Claytonia virginica) which can endure grazing, deer are not big fans, and survive even if there are only a few trees surrounding them.
-They’re even edible and tasty for humans, but don’t eat the ones out in nature.
-Grow your own.
-You can buy your own corms (underground plant stems).
-Their clusters of star-like light pink or white flowers with tiny pink strips dance atop dark green grassy leaves in early spring.
-The foliage remains after the bloom and grows to about a foot high before going dormant in late spring.
+One of the native wildflowers to remain in Mettler’s Woods, and one of the first to show in Spring, are spring beauties (Claytonia virginica), which can endure grazing, deer are not big fans, and survive even if there are only a few trees surrounding them.
+They’re also edible and tasty for humans, but don’t eat the ones out in nature.
+You can buy corms (underground plant stems) and grow your own.
+Their clusters of star-like light pink or white flowers with tiny pink strips dance atop dark green grassy leaves in early Spring.
+The foliage remains after the bloom and grows to about a foot high before going dormant in late Spring.